KarpelesLab/dns/dnsd/README.md

 ## record

 Dns zones are stored into "zone" bucket.
-The key is a 16 bytes zone prefix (binary), followed by the name in reverse order, followed by the type of record.
+The key is a 16 bytes zone prefix (binary), followed by the name in reverse order, followed by a zero byte and the type of record (2 bytes).

 ## domain